A-Kim98/CISC-327-Course-Project/testcases3.md

 #### Test case R4.1.1 - Check if name of the ticket is alphanumeric-only
 Mocking:
 * Mock backend.get_user to return a test_user instance
-* Mock backend.get_tickets to return a test_tickets instance

 Actions:
 * Open /logout (to invalid any logged-in sessions that may exist)